 They ate the bread together in front of the roaring fire, then slept.
 Many hours passed.
-As darkness fell, still no one came to fetch them.
+Darkness fell.
+And still no one came to fetch them.

 Suddenly, Gretel awoke.

-‘It is dark, Hansel,’ she said, ‘and I am frightened,’
+“It is so dark, Hansel,” she said, “and I am so scared.”

 The moon came out.

 But, to their horror, there were no breadcrumbs to be found.
 You see—unbeknown to Hansel and Gretel—a little squirrel had been following behind them on their journey.

 And no sooner had Hansel dropped a crumb than it was gobbled up by their clever, bushy-tailed companion.

 “There there, dear sister,” said Hansel, placing his arm gently around her.
 “I’m sure we’ll find our way without any crumbs,” he said, confidently.